MCP, PIP, and CMC joint replacement for arthritis

 - Implant fracture is common but often clinically silent due to capsular integrity

-- "MCP arthroplasty: RA is gold standard indication; soft tissue balancing (RICE) critical
+- “MCP arthroplasty: RA is the indication; soft tissue balancing (RICE) critical; outcomes deteriorate with time

-- "PIP arthroplasty: OA outcomes better than RA; pyrocarbon requires intact collaterals
+- “PIP arthroplasty: OA outcomes better than RA; pyrocarbon has a high complication/loosening rate

-- "CMC arthroplasty: LRTI versus trapeziectomy alone - systematic reviews show equivalent outcomes
+- “CMC arthroplasty: LRTI versus trapeziectomy alone - RCTs and reviews show no added benefit from LRTI

 Core Exam Knowledge